ericliang1/Car_Counter/README.md

 ### Run the Project

-To detect televisions in images:
+To count cars in a video:

 1. Upload image files to the test_images folder
 2. Run predicter.py in terminal using: